Azure/aztfexport/README.md

 `aztfy query [option] <arg where predicate>` terrafies a set of resources (and its including resources with `--recursive`) by an Azure Resource Graph [`where` predicate](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/whereoperator).
 Depending on whether `--batch` is used, it can work in either interactive mode or batch mode.

-Note that, resource group mode is similar as running `aztfy query --recursive "resourceGroup =~ 'my-rg'"`, and adding on the resource group itself.
+> 💡 Resource group mode is the same as running `aztfy query --recursive "resourceGroup =~ 'my-rg'"`, except it also add on the resource group itself.

+`aztfy` depends on `azlist`, which uses ARG behind the scenes. `azlist` will first make an ARG call with the given where predicate, then if `--recursive` is specified, it will recursively call the "LIST" on the known child resource types.
+Since ARG only returns ARM tracked resources at this moment, but not for the RP proxy resources (e.g. subnet, network security rules, storage containers, etc).
+If you uses predicate like `type =~ "microsoft.network/virtualnetworks/subnets"`, it returns you nothing since subnet is not an ARM tracked resource.

+To workaround above, you can query with a bigger scope (e.g. `type =~ "microsoft.network/virtualnetworks"`) in interactive mode, then manually remove the resources other than subnets.

 #### Interactive Mode